JesseEmond/blitz-2024-registration/README.md

 ### Reverse Engineering V8 Assembly

 Let's take a moment to define "success", here.
-For `action.js`, we get this:
+For `action.js`, a file that likely just has an enum definition in it, we get all of this:
 ```js
 << OUTPUTTING DISASSEMBLY BEGIN >>
 === [0x2ce3b5f64178] DISASSEMBLY ===